 - Access to free professional legal advice when you need it.
 Phone advice seven days a week and contact with a lawyer within a day.

-- Representation individually or collectively before relevant courts, tribunals, authorities or government departments.
+- Legal representation before relevant courts, tribunals, authorities or government departments.

 - Provision of a support person for complaint or grievance meetings pertaining to your role.